 Undoubtedly, the StringKing Mark 2F Stiff Faceoff Lacrosse Head Strung with Type 4F Mesh is one of the best faceoff lacrosse heads in the market today.
 It brings back all the things that made the original Mark 2F great and elevated it.
 The final result is a lacrosse head made from incredibly stiff materials guaranteed to help you dominate those 50/50 battles.

 Total ground ball dominance.
 This is one of the things that make the Mark 2F Stiff one of the great faceoff lacrosse heads out there.
 StringKing understands the fundamentals of lacrosse.
 That is why they give premium to control possession.
 With the Mark 2F Stiff, you have an angled scoop that lets you attack a loose ball from any angle you want.

 This focus on control is made apparent in the major elements of Mark 2F Stiff’s overall design.
 For instance, its sports a shortened throat that gives you a lot of leverage.
 In addition to this, it also features a high flair and straightened sidewall.
 Both of these ultimately serve to improve ball control.

-Epoch Strung Integra Z-One
+9. Epoch Integra Z-One Strung Head

 This Head is another worthy contender for the title of the best lacrosse head.
 Through its efficient and economical design, you can see that this is designed for the elite lacrosse players looking to improve their game.
 For instance, it sports a zone 1 pocket location that lets the ball settle at the head’s lowest point, effectively giving you optimal levels of control.